Security

 Core: namespacing

 Core applies namespacing by default (for UNIX users and FPM pools) using Linux namespaces.
-Inside a namespace, all SUID binaries (like sudo) are unusable: that drops the risk of Local Privilege Escalation (LPE) vulnerabilities to effectively zero.
+Inside a namespace, all SUID binaries (like sudo) are unusable: that makes the risk of Local Privilege Escalation (LPE) vulnerability exploitation negligible.
+Core was therefore not vulnerable to the majority of LPEs (Copy Fail, Dirty Frag, Fragnesia, etc.)

 Your tools